 Botany.
 The students enhance their knowledge through experiments and the presentation of representative plants.
 The study of Botany ties into Geography through research of native plants of various regions/continents.
 Activities include care of plants in the classroom and outdoor gardens, propagation of plants via seeds, stems and roots and the inclusion of literature.

 Zoology.
 This curriculum encompasses an overview of the animal kingdom and each phylum, with a more detailed study of each phylum including fish, amphibians, reptiles, birds and mammals.
 We also explore animal needs and how they are met.
-The children study vertebrates and invertebrates, observing live animals in the classrooom whenever possible.
+The children study vertebrates and invertebrates, observing live animals in the classroom whenever possible.
 The second and third level students work on their research skills by researching different animals.
 Throughout the year, the children are engaged in different zoology projects, furthering their development and understanding of our zoology curriculum.
 The Lower Elementary Montessori science curriculum is also enriched with the FOSS (Full Option Science System) curriculum, which presents physical science concepts and related experiments.

 History.
 At the Lower Level, the Montessori curriculum begins with the notion of time, including the calendar and the clock.
 The Montessori Great Lessons introduce students to the creation of the universe, which then leads to an in-depth study of the timeline of life.
 Lessons involve the students in ways that allow them to gain perspective into the role of human beings on Earth and the fundamental needs of all people.

 Geography.
-At the Lower Level the students are introduced to the nomenclature work that makes up our curriculum.
+At the Lower Level, the students are introduced to the nomenclature work that makes up our curriculum.
 The children learn about the parts of the earth, a mountain, a river and begin to research the connections between these concepts.
 We then move into continent studies.
 Each year, two to three continents are studied.
 The children experience these continents through literature, research and projects.
 After studying the continents, the children will have a greater appreciation for the many cultures that make up our earth.

 “Specials” Classes are provided weekly in the following areas:

 Physical Education and Health

-For more information about each of these classes, please click here
+For more information about each of these classes, please click here.